Blessy Babu Jun 08, 2026

 DHA Dentist Exam 2026: Fees, Syllabus & Exam Pattern

-If you're a dentist planning to work in Dubai, passing the DHA exam is the first step to getting licensed by the Dubai Health Authority (DHA).
-DHA (Dubai Health Authority) is the official healthcare regulator responsible for licensing medical professionals in Dubai.
+If you’re a dentist planning to work in Dubai, passing the DHA exam is the first step to getting licensed.
+The Dubai Health Authority (DHA) is the official body that regulates and licenses healthcare professionals in Dubai.

 Table of Contents